Hennessey Venom F5: Specifications

-Hennessey has also placed great emphasis on interior space, quality and comfort, and that despite offering extreme performance the vehicle still will offer a spacious and comfortable interior experience that can accommodate tall and large drivers and passengers.
+According to Hennessey, great emphasis was placed on interior space, quality and comfort, so that despite offering high performance, the vehicle would still offer a spacious and comfortable interior experience that can accommodate tall and large drivers and passengers.
 It was mentioned that an undisclosed NFL player, who has only been described as being 6'7" tall, has placed an order for one of the first models once full production has commenced.

 Each Venom F5 comes with the "Treasure Chest", a giant aluminum box containing the key fob, a magnetic trickle charger, and a tow hook.
 The key fob's serial number plate is made from a metal component that was disposed from a Space Shuttle launch.
 Company founder John Hennessey was given the component by an astronaut and broke it into pieces to give Venom F5 owners "a piece of space".

 Production

-Production will be limited to 24 units, 12 of which were already sold by December 2020.
+Production was limited to 24 units, 12 of which were already sold by December 2020.
 The price of the car in the United States was initially US$1.6 million, but later increased to US$2.1 million for the remaining 12 units.
 Eight cars are planned to be built and delivered in 2021.
 In August 2021 the company officially announced that it had customer orders for and sold all planned 24 units of the F5.

+World record

+On July 30, 2024 the Venom F5 broke the standing 1/2 mile record with a time of 14.44 seconds at 353 km/h.
+This record was set in Florida, United States driven by John Hennessey.